-Social Design is the strategy and implementation of online tools to deepen or broaden the nature of a live performance.
+Social Design is the strategy and implementation of online tools to deepen or broaden the artistic nature of a live performance.
 There are three types of social design that mobilize digital tools like social media, live-streaming, green-screen technology, online forums, teleconferencing software, etc. They are:

 - Social Design About the Work: social design that complements the work, but exists outside of the performance.